DHTMLX/docs-suite/docs/toolbar/index.md

 ## Features

-You can check the following page to learn how to build a full-featured DHTMLX Toolbar:
+Learn how to build a full-featured DHTMLX Toolbar:

 - [Features](toolbar/features.md)